Is Cursing a Sin?

 In this passage, Jesus specifically instructs the believer to bless them that curse you and do good to them that hate you, and pray for them that … persecute you.
 Another passage that gives clarity to the fact that a Christian should not curse another individual is found in Romans 12:14: Bless them which persecute you: bless, and curse not.
 In addition to these passages, another passage relates directly to the fact that it would be very wrong and unchristian-like for a believer to curse another individual:

 Therewith bless we God, even the Father; and therewith curse we men, which are made after the similitude of God.
 Out of the same mouth proceedeth blessing and cursing.
 My brethren, these things ought not so to be (James 3:9, 10).

-Thus, we see that a Christian whose mouth is used to curse and condemn others while praising God certainly lacks credibility and a Godly spirit.
-Therefore, any Christian who would curse another individual, whether they be saved or unsaved, certainly would display a shallow Christian witness and a definite unchristian-like attitude.
+Thus, we see that a Christian whose mouth is used to curse and condemn others while praising God lacks credibility and a Godly spirit.
+Therefore, any Christian who would curse another individual, whether saved or unsaved, certainly would display a shallow Christian witness and a definite unchristian-like attitude.